Day-by-Day / December 4, 1805

 A stormy day

-Tongue Point, Astoria, OR The day is wet and windy as Lewis looks for a winter campsite.
-Sgt.
+The day is wet and windy as Lewis looks for a winter site on the southern shore near the Columbia River mouth.
+At Tongue Point, Sgt.
 Pryor and six men bring in six elk.
 Clark’s health returns, but he begins to worry about Lewis and his scouting party.

 Wet and Windy